SAP-samples/teched2025-DT261/exercises/ex00/README.md

 ## 🔴 Important Information

 > **📌 Note**
-> We’ve got sessions running in several locations — please pick the one that’s right for you!
+> We’ve got sessions running in several locations  → please pick the one that’s right for you!

-> Replace the last two digits to get your group number
+> **📌 Replace the last two digits to get your group number:**
 > * ZDT261_**0##** → **01** → **40** → **SAP TechEd Berlin**
 > * ZDT261_**1##** → **00** → **99** → **ASUG Tech-Connect**

-> **📌 Note**
-> Don't forget to replace all occurences of the placeholder **`###`** with your assigned location and group number in the exercise steps below.
 <br>

 ## 🔐 System and Logon Information